8B02 Documents Used in the On-Site and Off-Site Phases of Compliance Evaluations (Supply & Service and Construction)

 - Discrimination Violation.
 If the CO identifies employment discrimination, the following notices are appropriate:

 - PDN.
-A CO first issues a PDN to the contractor that describes the indicators of discrimination, as well as any other violations found, and offers the contractor the opportunity to respond.380 The CO must consult with RSOL, BES, and other appropriate agency personnel in the national office prior to issuing the PDN.
+A CO first issues a PDN to the contractor that describes the preliminary findings of potential discrimination, as well as any other violations found, and offers the contractor the opportunity to respond.380 The CO must consult with RSOL, BES, and other appropriate agency personnel in the national office prior to issuing the PDN.

 - NOV.
 If the contractor does not adequately respond to the PDN, a CO issues an NOV after consulting with RSOL, BES, and appropriate agency personnel in the national office.381 This notice incorporates both the discrimination finding and any other violation, and invites the contractor to participate in the conciliation process.